NewsInSA

 Diversi-T founder Terry Oakley-Smith demands Sports Minister Gayton McKenzie's resignation following resurfaced racist remarks, calling it "grotesque hypocrisy" that undermines national unity.

-Diversity advocate Terry Oakley-Smith has launched a scathing critique of Sports Minister Gayton McKenzie following the resurfacing of historical racist remarks:
+Diversity advocate Terry Oakley-Smith has issued a scathing critique of Sports Minister Gayton McKenzie following the resurfacing of historical racist remarks on social media.

-"Having reviewed his tweets - not just the k-word incident but other vile statements - it's obscene he leads Sport and Culture," said Oakley-Smith.
+"Having reviewed his tweets—not just the k-word incident but other vile statements—it’s obscene he leads Sport and Culture," Oakley-Smith said.
 "These portfolios should unite us, yet his history reveals abhorrent racism."

 • Appointment Vetting Failure: No apparent scrutiny of social media history